democrats/client_side_validations/README.markdown

 Currently only [jquery.validate](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) is supported so you will need to download [jQuery](http://docs.jquery.com/Downloading_jQuery) and the jQuery Validate plugin to "public/javascripts"

 ### Rack
 If you want to validate_uniqueness_of a call to the server must be made.
-You can do this by simply drop in the ClidenSideValidations Rack middleware.
+You can do this with the ClidenSideValidations::Uniqueness middleware.

 The following route will be reserved for client side validations: